c4cs/c4cs.github.io/_lectures/w18/week12.markdown

     - I haven't figured out how to work the password more securely
     - An issue was raised and closed, but doesn't seem to have fixed this

+---

+# Adding a package to PyPI (The Python Package Index)

 ## Per-project Actions

 1. Add some more info to `setup.py`